CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/performance-issues.md

     ![screen showing clicking OK to apply the changes](./media/performance-issues/snapshot-isolation-level3.png)

-5. Restart the **SAP Business One Client**.
-If the **SAP Business One Client** is already open, close and reopen it.
-This ensures the new database session settings are applied.
+5. Restart the **SAP Business One Client** to ensure the new database session settings are applied.
 6. Done!
 The **Snapshot Isolation Level** is enabled.

 ## Long delay in opening and browsing CompuTec ProcessForce forms on SAP Business One for SAP HANA